National Lottery (Ireland): Lotto 5-4-3-2-1

 Based around the main Lotto draw, Lotto 5-4-3-2-1 was introduced in February 1997.
 It allows players to win prizes by correctly matching one, two, three, four, or five of the drawn numbers.
 The more numbers players try to match, the greater the prize.
 Players may base their choices either on a six-number game (excluding the bonus number) or on a seven-number game (including the bonus number).
 The prizes for each possible outcome are fixed and do not depend on sales.
 The odds of winning the six-number game's top prize of €125,000 are 1 in 255,657.
 The odds of winning the seven-number game's top prize of €40,000 are 1 in 73,045.

 EuroMillions

 The National Lottery joined the transnational EuroMillions lottery on 8 October 2004.
-Since then, several significant EuroMillions jackpots have been won or shared in Ireland.
-On 31 July 2005, Dolores McNamara, a part-time cleaning lady from Limerick, won a EuroMillions jackpot of €115 million, at the time the largest lottery prize ever won in Europe.
-On 19 February 2019, a family syndicate from North Dublin won a €175 million jackpot, which holds the record for Ireland's largest ever lottery win.
+As of June 2025, 18 EuroMillions jackpots have been won or shared in Ireland.
+On 31 July 2005, Dolores McNamara, a cleaning lady from Limerick, became the first Irish EuroMillions winner when she won a jackpot of €115 million, then the largest lottery prize ever won in Europe.
+On 19 February 2019, a family syndicate from North Dublin won a €175 million jackpot.
+On 17 June 2025, a family syndicate from Cork won a €250 million Euromillions jackpot, the largest lottery jackpot ever won in Ireland.
+The winning ticket was sold at Clifford's Centra on Shandon Street in Cork.
 The odds of winning the EuroMillions jackpot are 1 in 139,838,160.